hhkaos/awesome-arcgis/esri/README.md

 [Esri](https://en.wikipedia.org/wiki/Esri) (Environmental Systems Research Institute) was founded in 1969 by [Jack and Laura Dangermond](https://givingpledge.org/pdf/pledge-letters/Dangermond_Letter.pdf).
 Today it software ( [ArcGIS](https://en.wikipedia.org/wiki/ArcGIS) ) is been used by a [40% of the global market](https://apb.directionsmag.com/entry/esri-has-40-of-gis-marketshare/215188).
 The company have more than [350000 customers worldwide, 8000 employees, 1600 partners](http://www.esri.com/about-esri#who-we-are), [90 offices](http://www.esri.com/about-esri/contact#outsideUS) and [$1.1B on revenue](https://en.wikipedia.org/wiki/Esri).

-It [organize multiple events](http://www.esri.com/events) annually and the biggest one (the [User Conference](http://www.esri.com/events/user-conference) in San Diego) brings together more than 15000 users.
+It [organize multiple events](http://www.esri.com/events) annually and the biggest one (the [User Conference](http://www.esri.com/about/events/uc) in San Diego) brings together more than 15000 users.
 There is also a developer focused event, the **Developer Summit**, it take place at [Palm Springs](http://www.esri.com/events/devsummit) (USA) and [Berlin](http://www.esri.com/events/devsummit-europe) (EU) every year.

 Check this diagram to know more about the GIS and Esri evolution:

 [![Esri Evolution](https://docs.google.com/drawings/d/11UiTWB7L7kH9lQqSiKPrfJD1rD9_8irPUGMYtnLzoZ4/pub?w=1227&h=692)](https://docs.google.com/drawings/d/11UiTWB7L7kH9lQqSiKPrfJD1rD9_8irPUGMYtnLzoZ4/edit?usp=sharing)

 If you want to know more about ArcGIS capabilities, features, ... we encourage you to start checking some of these sites:
-* [ArcGIS capabilities](http://www.esri.com/software/arcgis/capabilities): spatial analysis, real time, big data, 3D, imagery and sensors, etc.
+* [ArcGIS patterns and capabilities](http://www.esri.com/arcgis/about-arcgis): analysis and planification, operational awareness, field data collection, assets management and community engagement | spatial analysis, real time, big data, 3D, imagery and sensors, etc.
 * [ArcGIS features](http://www.arcgis.com/features/features.html): content ready to use, visualization, spatial analysis, team administrations, apps, tools for developers, etc.
-* [ArcGIS patterns](http://www.esri.com/software/arcgis/patterns): analysis and planification, operational awareness, field data collection, assets management and community engagement.
 * [How GIS works](http://www.esri.com/what-is-gis/howgisworks): five steps: ask, collect, examine, analyse and act.
 * [Esri Map Book](http://www.esri.com/esri-map-book/): Esri Map Book showcases maps and applications that use ArcGIS to evaluate the sustainability of resources, determine efficient transportation routes, mitigate the effects of natural disasters, and much more